chrisjsewell/github-action-benchmark/README.md

 To fix linting issues: `npm run fix`

-For developing the webpage and associated JS/CSS, you can serve the assets: `npm serve`.
+For developing the webpage and associated JS/CSS, you can serve the assets: `npm run serve`.
-Note, that this requires you place a `data.js` object in `src/assets`.
+Note, that this requires you place a `data.js` and `config.js` object in `src/assets`.

 To "release" a GH actions version, you need to create a branch containing all the compiled JS + node_modules.
 To do this (or to update a release branch), first make sure the branch has been created,